-Out of support for Windows 7 means that there will no longer be any further development or security patches released for your workstations.
+Out of support means that there will no longer be any further development or security patches released for your workstations or servers.

 If you still want security patches, you will need to sign up for these through the Extended Security Updates (ESU) program.